Short Bio

 I am interested in research relating to machine learning and computer vision.
 My research focuses on developing algorithms to learn and design effective models across several domains including audio, vision, language, and multi-agent systems.

-Notes to prospective students.
-We are looking for highly motivated students to join our lab.
+To prospective students.
+We are looking for highly motivated and talented students!
+(Fall 2026)

 -

-- Current Ph.D. student at Purdue: Please make sure to have communicated with your current/initial adivsor that you intended to work me and include the advisor's name in the email.
+- Make sure to have communicated with the current/initial adivsor that you intended to work with me and include the advisor's name in the email.